 - If you need to clear an obstacle, such as trees or a body of water.

-- From the rough, if you’re a good distance away from the green.
+- From the rough, if you’re far from the green.

 - If you’re in a fairway bunker with a decent enough lie.

-- When you need to land the ball softly on the green with greater accuracy than a 3 or 5 wood.
+- For approach shots, when you need to land the ball softly on the green more accurately than a 3 or 5 wood.

-Heck, you could even chip with your 7-wood around the green.
-This is the kind of club that allows you to get creative with various shots, adding new dimensions to your game.
+Heck, I would even chip with my 7-wood around the green.
+This kind of club lets you get creative with various shots, adding new dimensions to your game.

 Best 7-Wood Golf Clubs